 Join a coupon train.
 I've offically joined a coupon train in my area.
 I'm currently waiting on my first batch of coupons to arrive.
 To help myself, I have 2 envelopes right now, one for the coupons I want to keep.
 Another for coupons that go on the coupon train.
 I have not officially started yet, but the train seems like the ideal way to get (and get rid of) the coupons I don't need.
 I've happily cut out diaper coupons, though I have an 8 yr old knowing that a monther on the train would LOVE those types of coupons!
 And it only costs a stamp to send your coupons to the next rider!

 This is a guide about combining coupons.
 If you take the time to get organized with coupons and rebates before you shop, you can save a lot of money.
 Coupon stacking is when you use a store coupon and a manufacturer's coupon on the same item, which typically results in a very reduced price once they are both applied.
-Here are some tips for how to best combine coupons.

 This is a guide about joining a coupon train.
 As a member of a coupon train you can exchange coupons with a large number of other couponers.